openforis/sepal_ui/docs/source/widgets/sepal_widget.rst

 Overview
 --------

-:code:`SepalWidget` is an abstract object that embed special classes, it can be used with any ipyvuetify widget component:
+:code:`SepalWidget` is an abstract object that embed special methods, it can be used with any ipyvuetify widget component:

 .. jupyter-execute::
     :raises: